rgvlee/MemoryCache.Testing/README.md

 - Use the explicit set up as described below.

 ## Let's get explicit
-If you want to explicitly specify a cache entry set up use the following extension method.
+If you want to explicitly set up a cache entry use the following extension method:

 ```
 [Test]